cowitt/ParetoPick-R/README.md

   * add a small spinner to the Check Data button to clarify that it takes a while
   * description of reproducing data
   * dynamic clustering with other variables, different var_corr_par.csv unlinked from SWAT+ and CoMOLA
-  * remove superfluous priority file writing, remove hru.con requirement for lat lon
+  * remove superfluous priority file writing, replace hru.con requirement for lat lon